top of page

 • Statement on Indiana Supreme Court decision | Jennifer McCormick for Governor

 PRESS ROOM “Today’s Indiana Supreme Court decision, reinstating the supermajority’s abortion ban passed in a rushed special session nearly a year ago, means women in our state are left without the freedom to make their own health care decisions.
 Hoosier doctors and nurses are forced to decide quickly what it means to save a woman's life or face going to jail.
 The Supreme Court’s refusal to recognize a right to bodily autonomy in our state’s constitution is a danger to our women and girls and makes it more difficult for Indiana to succeed.
 Hoosier families and businesses expect a state where basic access to health care is protected—not criminalized—and where the lives of women and girls aren't put in danger because of a divisive political agenda.
 “The time has come to let the people decide.
 I am calling on our Indiana legislature to pass a constitutional amendment giving Hoosier voters the right to a ballot initiative or referendum process.
 Indiana is in the minority of states that don‘t allow for this right.
 Questions of such magnitude should be decided directly by the people of Indiana.
 Our gerrymandered legislature does not represent the will of the people, and it's time for the people to have a voice.”
 “As governor, I’ll continue to fight for every option to return the protections that Indiana women had for 50 years under Roe v.
 Wade—whether that’s legislation, a constitutional amendment, or a referendum process that gives people a voice on this critical issue.”
 INDIANAPOLIS—Jennifer McCormick, Democratic candidate for Indiana governor, released the following statement in response to today’s decision by the Indiana Supreme Court.
 Friday, June 30, 2023 Jennifer McCormick statement on Indiana Supreme Court decision < Press Room “Today’s Indiana Supreme Court decision, reinstating the supermajority’s abortion ban passed in a rushed special session nearly a year ago, means women in our state are left without the freedom to make their own health care decisions.
 Hoosier doctors and nurses are forced to decide quickly what it means to save a woman's life or face going to jail.
 The Supreme Court’s refusal to recognize a right to bodily autonomy in our state’s constitution is a danger to our women and girls and makes it more difficult for Indiana to succeed.
 Hoosier families and businesses expect a state where basic access to health care is protected—not criminalized—and where the lives of women and girls aren't put in danger because of a divisive political agenda.
 “The time has come to let the people decide.
 I am calling on our Indiana legislature to pass a constitutional amendment giving Hoosier voters the right to a ballot initiative or referendum process.
 Indiana is in the minority of states that don‘t allow for this right.
 Questions of such magnitude should be decided directly by the people of Indiana.
 Our gerrymandered legislature does not represent the will of the people, and it's time for the people to have a voice.”
 “As governor, I‘ll continue to fight for every option to return the protections that Indiana women had for 50 years under Roe v.
 Wade—whether that’s legislation, a constitutional amendment, or a referendum process that gives people a voice on this critical issue.”
-STAY INFORMED First name* Last name* Email* Phone (no dashes) By providing your phone number, you are opting in to receive texts from the McCormick for Governor campaign.
-Text STOP to end.
-Mobile information will not be shared with third parties/affiliates for marketing/promotional purposes.
-All the above categories exclude text messaging originator opt-in data and consent; this information will not be shared with any third parties.
+STAY INFORMED First name* Last name* Email* Phone (no dashes) By providing your mobile phone number you consent to receive recurring automated text messages from the McCormick for Governor campaign.
+Message & Data Rates May Apply.
+Text STOP to opt-out.
+See our Privacy Policy .
 SEND ME UPDATES

 • Press Room | Jennifer McCormick for Governor